Mancetter Parish Council

 The project should be of benefit to a significant number of persons living within the Parish.
 Applications will be considered only from "not for profit" organisations.
 Applications should be for one-off projects.
 Applications for sums up to 50% of total project cost, to a maximum of £200 will be considered.
-Applications are considered twice a year in July and November.
-Applications should be submitted by the first day of the month.
+Applications are considered at each Parish Council Meeting and should be submitted 10 working days before the meeting excluding weekends and bank holidays.
 Full Guidance Notes and Application Form.

 Members of Atherstone Town Council, Mancetter and Witherley Parish Councils have met up to address local issues.
 The first matter they will tackle is the Mancetter traffic island.